One Less HPV Vaccine Ad Campaign

 Aim: Establish the threat of cervical cancer

 Each construct in the theory and the corresponding aim in the ad were important.
-Women needed to know that cervical was a relevant threat to them.
+Women needed to know that cervical cancer was a relevant threat to them.
 They also needed to know that there was something they could do about it: getting vaccinated.
 Additionally, they needed information about getting vaccinated so they could decide if vaccination was for them (or their daughters).
 And lastly, they needed to feel like they could get vaccinated and successfully prevent cervical cancer.

 Just as important as the messages, were the women and girls that delivered them.
 The advertising team behind the campaign was very deliberate in its casting for the ad.
 They needed the actresses to come off as cool, confident and taking charge of their health.
 Anyone who didn't fit the bill was cut.